Your search did not match any results.

 Two solutions: Data Transfer Appliance and Data Transfer Disk

 The Data Transfer Appliance service uses a high-capacity storage appliance that you loan from Oracle for a short duration of time (30 days) to facilitate data migration to the cloud.
 The transfer appliance is especially useful when you need to migrate a large amount of data, up to 150 TB per appliance.
-Currently, the Data Transfer Appliance service is available to customers in the United States and Europe.
+Currently, the Data Transfer Appliance service is available to customers in the United States and the European Union (EU).

 The Data Transfer Disk service requires that you purchase your own hard drives to migrate data to the cloud.
 These hard drives are shipped back to you after the data is transferred successfully to your Object Storage or Archive Storage tenancy.
-The disk option is practical if you transfer only a relatively small set of data, or if you need more time than 30 days to copy your data for transfer.
+The disk option is practical if you transfer only a relatively small set of data, -if you need more time than 30 days to copy your data for transfer, or if Data Transfer Appliance is not available to you.

 This FAQ page covers Data Transfer Appliance.
 For more information about Data Transfer Disk, see the Data Transfer Disk FAQ webpage.

 You create a Transfer Job of the type Appliance using the Console, and then click Request Transfer Appliance.
 Depending on how much data you want to transfer, you may need to order more than one transfer appliance.
 After Oracle receives and approves your request, a transfer appliance is shipped to the address you specified when creating the request.
-Download the Data Transfer Utility on a host computer at your site that is running a terminal emulator that can access the appliance's serial console.
+Download the Oracle Cloud Infrastructure command line interface (CLI) toolset on a Linux host computer at your site that is running a terminal emulator that can access the appliance's serial console.
 When you receive the transfer appliance, physically connect the appliance to the host computer with the provided USB-DB9 serial cable.
 Power on the appliance, configure the transfer appliance's networking, and then physically connect the appliance to your network.
-Initialize the transfer appliance using the Data Transfer Utility.
-Initializing the appliance sets up communication between the host computer (where you installed the Data Transfer Utility) and the transfer appliance.
+Initialize the transfer appliance using the Oracle Cloud Infrastructure CLI.
+Initializing the appliance sets up communication between the host computer (where you installed the CLI) and the transfer appliance.
 Then, initialize authentication and configure data encryption.
 Next, create the datasets and NFS mount points needed to write data to the transfer appliance.

-Contact your Oracle sales representative to place an order for the data transfer appliance.
-When you purchase Oracle Cloud Infrastructure services, you are eligible to use data transfer appliances to migrate your data.
-To initiate the data transfer process, first create a transfer job of type appliance using the Oracle Cloud Console, an easy-to-use, browser-based interface.
+When you purchase Oracle Cloud Infrastructure services using Universal Credits Monthly Flex, you are eligible to use data transfer appliances to migrate your data.
+To initiate the data transfer process, first request Data Transfer Appliance entitlement through the Oracle Cloud Infrastructure console for your tenancy.
+The administrator for your tenancy will be required to e-sign a Terms and Conditions document.
+Once Oracle has confirmed signature of the document you can create a transfer job of type appliance using the Oracle Cloud Console, an easy-to-use, browser-based interface.
 Next, you request one or more transfer appliances.
 After Oracle receives and approves your requests, the transfer appliances are shipped to the address you specified when creating the request.
-You can track the status of your appliance request using either the Console or the Data Transfer Utility, a command-line software that Oracle provides for data transfer.
+You can track the status of your appliance request using either the Console or the CLI.

 You can transfer up to 150 TB of data using a single transfer appliance.
 If you need to transfer more than 150 TB of data, request more than one transfer appliance.
 Make sure that your tenancy service limits are set appropriately before you request multiple transfer appliances.
 Review service limits documentation for more details.

-The transfer appliance exposes an NFSv3 mount point.
-Copy data to the transfer appliance using normal file system commands that copies data to an NFS target.
+The transfer appliance exposes an NFS mount point.
+You may use NFS version 3, 4, or 4,1 to copy data to the transfer appliance using normal file system commands that copy data to an NFS target.

 To transfer a dataset larger than what can fit on a single transfer appliance, you must carefully segment your data into multiple logical datasets and then transfer these datasets using multiple data transfer appliances.

-Data Transfer Appliance service is supported in us-phoenix-1, us-ashburn-1 and eu-frankfurt-1 Oracle Cloud Infrastructure regions.
+Data Transfer Appliance service is supported in us-phoenix-1, us-ashburn-1, eu-frankfurt-1, and uk-london-1 Oracle Cloud Infrastructure regions.
 Note that data originating in EU can be shipped only to Frankfurt but then uploaded either to Frankfurt or London.

-No. Due to various security and compliance mandates, Oracle does not support shipping the transfer appliance outside the United States, even if the data is meant to be uploaded to one of the Oracle's US regions.
+No. Unfortunately, due to various security and compliance mandates, Oracle does not support shipping the transfer appliance outside the United States, even if the data is meant to be uploaded to one of the Oracle's US regions.
 For transfers like these, we recommend using Data Transfer Disk service.

 The Data Transfer Appliance service currently supports importing data from a customer datacenter to the Oracle Cloud Infrastructure.
 We anticipate data export capability to be supported at a later time.

-You can use the Data Transfer Utility to validate the configuration of your transfer appliance before sending it to Oracle.
+You can use the Oracle Cloud Infrastructure CLI to validate the configuration of your transfer appliance before sending it to Oracle.
 This helps catch common mistakes and saves time.

 Yes.
 You must keep a backup of your data until you have confirmed that your data has been successfully uploaded to the target bucket in your tenancy.